RicardoKContreras/Note-Taker/README.md

 THEN that note appears in the right-hand column
 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

+## Notes
+- Created two working APIS `HTMLRoutes` and ` APIRoutes`
+- Used `Node.js` to incorporte and utuilize the ` API`
+- Created a server that runs on localhost port `3001`
+- Created a `db.json` with premade notes
+- Deployed to ` Heroku ` heroku URL: https://note-taker72.herokuapp.com/